koala-framework/kwc-alternate-hreflang/README.md

 ```
 Add to config.ini:
 ```
-kwc.domains.at.alternatehreflang.languages.de-DE = Deutschland
+kwc.domains.at.alternateHreflang.languages.de-DE = Deutschland
-kwc.domains.at.alternatehreflang.emailreceiver = mhahn@improove.at
+kwc.domains.at.alternateHreflang.emailreceiver = mhahn@improove.at
 ```

 #### Constraints